OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 Sets the value of a variable.

 ### [Show-Command](Show-Command.md)
-Creates Windows PowerShell commands in a graphical command window.
+Displays PowerShell command information in a graphical window.

 ### [Sort-Object](Sort-Object.md)
 Sorts objects by property values.